Introduction to Santiago de Compostela

 - By Train – The train service is efficient, with regular connections from cities like Madrid and Barcelona.

-- By Bus – There are also extensive bus services that connect Santiago with various parts of Spain and Portugal.
+- By Bus – Extensive bus services connect Santiago with various parts of Spain and Portugal.

 Local Transportation

-Once you arrive in Santiago de Compostela, navigating the city is quite straightforward:
+Once in Santiago de Compostela, navigating the city is straightforward:

 - Walking – The best way to explore the city is on foot, especially the Old Town, where many streets are pedestrian-only.